Magpie Fungus

 Cap

+5-7 cm.
 Elongated finger-like shape opening to a cone.
-Appearing white and shaggy with a black background turning brown/grey to black and then ‘melting’.
+Appearing white and shaggy with a black background turning brown/grey to black and then ‘melting’ or deliquescing.

 Stem

-White, narrow, usually hollow and with a white movable skirt, sometimes stained black with spores and can have a slightly hairy bulbous base.
+7-10 cm long, 0.4-1.2 cm diameter.
+White, narrow, usually hollow and with a white movable skirt that is low down on the stem and quite often missing.
+Can have a slightly hairy bulbous base.

 Possible Confusion

-The Shaggy Inkcap, pictured, has a white cap with white scales, the Magpie Fungus has a black cap with white scales.
+The Shaggy Inkcap (Coprinus comatus), pictured, has a white cap with white scales, the Magpie Inkcap has a black cap with white scales.

 Spore Print